someparty/someparty/source/articles/2020-06-21-done-with-drugs.html.markdown

 [Listen: The Dirty Nil - "Done With Drugs" @ Bandcamp](http://thedirtynil.bandcamp.com/album/done-with-drugs "#")

 Toronto psych-rock combo [Mother Tongues](https://mothertongues.bandcamp.com) have a new single in the wild, shared alongside details on their upcoming [Buzz Records](http://buzzrecords.ca/) EP, *Everything You Wanted*.
-The band recently premiered a bright and dynamic dream-pop number titled "Let You Down," one of six tracks slated for on the record.
+The band recently premiered a bright and dynamic dream pop number titled "Let You Down," one of six tracks slated for on the record.

 In a statement published by [Exclaim](https://exclaim.ca/music/article/mother_tongues_announce_debut_ep_everything_you_wanted), founding guitarist Lukas Cheung laid out a few goals for the EP: